overture-stack/docs/website/docs/03-other-software/01-prelude.md

 Once running, access the portal at: [http://localhost:3000](http://localhost:3000).

-All Prelude documentation is available in the **Documentation** tab here or on our [documentation site](https://docs.overture.bio/other-software/prelude).
+All Prelude documentation will be available in the **Documentation** tab

 ## Support